cdown/chrisdown.name/source/_posts/2013-07-04-cloudflare-gzip-encoding-etags.md

 ---
 layout: post
 title: CloudFlare, gzip encoding, and ETags
-description: A discussion of the limitations of CloudFlare's ETag propagation.
 ---

 According to an e-mail from Marty Strong from CloudFlare support, apparently